How rates are calculated

 The annual fee depends on the service provided.
 The minimum charge is for one wheelie bin.
 You are charged for each additional service.

-As a result of the introduction of the Queensland Government’s Waste Levy, an additional Commercial Waste Utility Charge will apply to properties in commercial rating categories.
-The charge is $15 per quarter for each Waste Utility Charge or Extra Waste Utility Charge.
+As a result of the introduction of the Queensland Government’s Waste Levy, an additional Commercial Waste Utility Charge applies to properties in commercial rating categories.

 Emergency Management Levy